 One low cost offer that I have is a swipe file for an entire welcome sequence.
 I hear my audience say that’s something they struggle with when they're just starting.
 All the swipe file needs are a few tweaks to personalize it to your business and you’re good to go.
 You don’t need to stress over what to say or on what day to say it.
 It’s a done-for-you product that’s quick and easy and perfect for someone just starting out.

-And then for anyone that’s in the scaling phase, I’m going to offer them the Profit With Printables Masterclass.
-I might choose to nurture them a little bit more because they are definitely going to be coming into something that’s more of a higher ticket offer.
+And then for anyone that's in the scaling phase, I’m going to offer them the Profit With Printables Masterclass or The Empowered Lab (as The Lab is great to both start and grow a business).
+I might choose to nurture them a little bit more because they are definitely going to be coming into something that's more of a higher ticket offer.
 But my point is, whatever you decide to do, you have to invest time.